deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 As you can see in this "meme", adding a method with JSON-RPC is much simpler than adding a method to the CFFI.
 This is thanks to 2 factors:

-- A new method does not need to be specified at every stage. (see also the "Desktop architecture versions" diagram above)
+- A new method does not need to be defined in every component. (see also the "Desktop architecture versions" diagram above)
 - Code generation: TypeScript client wrapper code and [OpenRPC](https://open-rpc.org/) definition are auto generated from the Rust code. (including documentation comments)